litmuschaos/v1-litmus-docs/docs/litmus-demo.md

 ```bash
 ./manage.py test --report=yes
 ```
-It will generate a pdf report of name `chaos-report.pdf` in the current location containing chaos result summary.
+It will generate a pdf report of name `chaos-report.pdf` in the current location containing ChaosResult summary.

 ## Deleting Cluster / Cluster Clean Up